William Harvey was a seventeenth century doctor credited with discovering the circulation of the blood in humans and animals

 Chronology/Biography of Sir William Harvey:

-1597: Leaves Cambridge University and travels through France and Germany on his way to go to Italy.
+1597: Harvey leaves Cambridge University and travels through France and Germany on his way to go to Italy.

 1602: Returned to England from his medical studies at the University of Padua in Italy where he was taught by Fabricius.
 Worked as a physician.
 Studied medicine again at Cambridge.